 1. The Electrical Trade Offers Many Possible Career Options

-In 2014, more than 93,000 Canadians were employed as electricians or as closely related cable or telecommunications tradespeople.
-And most of them—83 percent—worked in the construction sector.* But having a practical understanding of how electricity works can also open up other profitable avenues in areas like manufacturing and power transmission.
+According to data from the federal government's Job Bank, more than 124,000 Canadians were employed as electricians in 2016.
+Most of these tradespeople work in the construction sector.
+But having a practical understanding of how electricity works can also open up other profitable avenues in areas like manufacturing and power transmission.
 Common career paths in this diverse trade include:

 - Residential and commercial electricians—These tradesmen and women typically work for small or medium electrical contractors.
 They wire, repair, or renovate low-voltage systems for homes, office buildings, and institutional facilities.

 - Industrial electricians—People in this area of the trade tend to work either for larger contractors or directly for employers like factories, mining companies, or ship builders.
 They deal with heavier electrical components like generators, motors, big storage batteries, and mechanical control systems.

 - Power system electricians—Energy companies that produce, transmit, and distribute electricity are the primary employers for these workers.
 Sometimes called high-voltage electricians, they usually do work on power stations, transmission lines, and other equipment that carries 100,000 or more volts of electricity.

 2. You Can Earn Outstanding Pay